-I want to do the same with my autumn bucket list.
-I have written down little treasures that make me happy, like wearing dark lipstick and getting a pumpkin spice latte.
+For my autumn bucket list, I want to treasure the little moments, like wearing dark lipstick or enjoying a fall latte.
 When I do these activities and cross them off my list, I know that I will have made a memory.
 Maybe not a lifelong memory, but a little shining moment in that day, week, or month that I cherish.
 Life is all about the little things!

 I keep my autumn bucket list in my bullet journal with all my other plans and tasks.
 You could put it anywhere, though!
 Write it on sticky notes and stick ’em on over your desk, or write it on scrap paper and magnet it to your fridge.
 Just make sure it’s somewhere you see it regularly so it can inspire you day after day.

-Of course, you could simple write out the header really quickly with no decorative touch if that’s what you’re into.
-I’m going to be looking at my autumn bucket list for a few months at least, so I thought I’d gussy it up with some basic calligraphy.
-Interested in picking up brush lettering?
-Check out my post to see how you can get better instantly!
-Then you don’t need to worry about drawing out boxes and banners.
-Easy peasy!
+Of course, you could simply write out the header really quickly with no decorative touch if that’s what you’re into.
+I’m going to be looking at my autumn bucket list for a few months at least, so I thought I’d gussy it up with some basic hand lettering.

 Starting an autumn bucket list is a wonderful way to get in touch with the season and appreciate the little quirks and traditions that make it unique.
 You can get geared up for fall and kick it off with a positive mindset.
 And who doesn’t love to have a plan, anyway?